 The human genome project has shown that only a small fraction (<2%) of human genome can be transcribed into mRNA that is further translated into protein, and the vast majority of the mammalian genome might express non-coding RNA (ncRNA).
 Although a number of long non-coding RNAs (lncRNAs) have been recently shown to play significant roles in the regulation of gene expression or protein activity in critical signaling pathways, the total number of ncRNAs and the fraction of functional ncRNAs within the mammalian genome are still mysteries.
 We are constructing computational algorithms and pipelines to assemble and quantify lncRNAs from transcriptomic data and elucidate their roles in cancer evolution, drug resistance, chromatin organization and genomic instability.

-- Assistant Professor, Division of Life Science, Department of Chemical and Biological Engineering
+- Associate Professor, Department of Chemical and Biological Engineering

 HKUST researchers recently uncovered a novel molecular mechanism that regulates the subcellular localizations of Arf proteins, shedding light on the mechanism underlying various inherited diseases and offering new insight to the treatment of them...